 Three short paragraphs with seven references.
 It does stray slightly from the point of the paper, introducing background epidemiological data, but it is not lecturing or teaching and is proportionate.
 Otherwise, the introduction puts forward a cogent argument that the trial is needed and outlines concisely why this intervention was chosen.
 The references are mostly authoritative overviews and easily accessed.

 It specifically explains how random allocation occurred.
 Most people simply state that a computer randomised patients.
 How?!
 All the interventions are described simply.
-At no point do the authors start either teach and explain, or justify.
+At no point do the authors start either teaching and explain, or justifying.
 The measures used are easily found.

 The presentation of data is masterful; no wasted space, easily understood and read, precise.
 There is little numerical data in the text.

 One matter I would disagree with is the issue of ‘responders’.
 Many years ago we showed that ‘improvement’ demonstrated on cognitive tests by using a cut-off value was primarily influenced by regression towards the mean. (here) I have also recently argued that identifying responders could be a ‘statistical mirage’, suggesting that there are two populations, ‘responders’ and ‘non-responders’, when in fact there is one population and everybody gets more or less benefit. (here)

 Apart from that small quibble, which is not about the presentation of the results anyway, the presentation is of a standard to be aspired to.